Kadem Sustainable Impact Corpo - GuruFocus.com

-Kadem Sustainable Impact Corporation (the “Company”) (NASDAQ: KSI, KSICU, KSICW) today announced that it will redeem all of its outstanding shares of Class A common stock sold as part of the units in the Company’s initial public offering (whether they were purchased in the initial public offering or thereafter in the open market) (the “public shares”), effective as of the close of business on March 19, 2023, because the Company will not consummate an initial business combination within the time period required by its amended and restated certificate of incorporation (the “Charter”).
+Kadem Sustainable Impact Corporation (the “Company”) (NASDAQ: KSI, KSICU, KSICW) previously announced that it will redeem all of its outstanding shares of Class A common stock sold as part of the units in the Company’s initial public offering (whether they were purchased in the initial public offering or thereafter in the open market) (the “public shares”), effective as of the close of business on March 19, 2023, because the Company will not consummate an initial business combination within the time period required by its amended and restated certificate of incorporation.

-Pursuant to the Charter, if the Company does not consummate an initial business combination by March 18, 2023, the Company will: (i) cease all operations except for the purpose of winding up, (ii) as promptly as reasonably possible but not more than ten business days thereafter subject to lawfully available funds therefor, redeem 100% of the public shares, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the Company’s trust account including interest earned on the funds held in the trust account and not previously released to the Company to pay its franchise and income taxes (less up to $100,000 of such net interest to pay dissolution expenses and net of taxes payable), divided by the number of then-outstanding public shares, which redemption will completely extinguish public stockholders’ rights as stockholders (including the right to receive further liquidating distributions, if any), subject to applicable law, and (iii) as promptly as reasonably possible following such redemption, subject to the approval of the Company’s remaining stockholders and the board of directors, dissolve and liquidate, subject in each case to the Company’s obligations under Delaware law to provide for claims of creditors and the requirements of other applicable law.

-The per-share redemption price for the public shares will be approximately $10.05 (the “Redemption Amount”).
+The Company estimates that the per-share redemption price for the public shares will be approximately $10.10.
+Funds in the Company’s trust account, including any interest thereon, will not be used to pay for any excise tax imposed under the Inflation Reduction Act of 2022.

 About Kadem Sustainable Impact Corporation